mkdirprince/useFFmpeg/README.md

 ## Supported MIME Types

-The `useFFmpeg` hook supports a broad range of MIME types, allowing transcoding of video, audio, text, images, and documents.
+The `useFFmpeg` hook supports a broad range of MIME types, focusing exclusively on media files for transcoding.
 Below are the supported formats:

 ### Video Formats